Recruitment Policy for the University Career Center

-Employers making an employment offer to a University of Michigan student are referred first to the NACE position on Reasonable Offer Deadline Guidelines.
+Employers making an employment offer to a University of Michigan student are referred first to the NACE position on Setting Reasonable Offer Deadlines.
 Efforts should be made on the part of the employer to give students adequate time to fully consider an offer of an internship or full-time employment.
-Likewise, students are coached on the importance of fully evaluating an offer, and avoiding declining an offer after accept whenever possible.

-To be consistent with other UM campus career offices, and to curtail student declines after accept, it is highly recommended that employers offering full-time positions to current/previous summer interns give students until November 30 to accept/decline the offer.
+To be consistent with other UM campus career offices, and to curtail student declines after accepting, it is highly recommended that employers offering full-time positions to current/previous summer interns give students until November 30 to accept/decline the offer.
 The same timeframe to accept/decline applies to students who have completed a summer internship and have been asked to return as an intern again for the following term.
 It is permissible to offer incentives to students who accept a full-time position in advance of these dates.
-The University Career Center also prefers that full-time and internship offers extended as a participant in on-campus interviews remain open for a period of three weeks.
+The University Career Center also prefers that full-time and internship offers extended remain open for a period of three weeks.

 Employers recruiting MBA/BBA students are also referred to the Ross School of Business offer policy specific to their students/employers.